TECK7/my_portfolio_master/README.md

 |                  | - Use ready available JS plugin embedded within the framework to add in special features / effects |                                                                         |

 **Table 1** : Personal opinion on different approaches for building website

+Eventually, I had decided to use Bootstrap 3.3.7 framework to build my personal webpage.
+The short duration permitted and the mobile first requirements for this project are the reasons that influence my final decision.
+By using this framework, it allows me to concentrate on generating contents that are responsive.
+Secondly, it would allow some valuable time to research and implement better mobile user experience features.

+---

+### 3. Webpage Design Approach
+Before starting any codes on HTML and CSS file, I had opted to perform some wireframe exercises.
+This exercise had saved me extra time since the wireframe outcome instantly gives me an idea how my website would look like in both desktop and mobile screens.
+After this exercise, I created a personal logo based on my first name.